 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Saskatoon is essentially constant during December, remaining around 5.6 miles per hour throughout.
+The average hourly wind speed in Saskatoon is essentially constant during December, remaining within 0.1 miles per hour of 10.4 miles per hour throughout.